PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 App-Owns-Data embedding is that you can use any identity provider you'd like.

-Ow let's examine what goes on behind the scenes when a user is using the **AppOwnsDataClient** application.
+Now let's examine what goes on behind the scenes when a user launches the **AppOwnsDataClient** application.
 When the user first authenticates with Azure AD, the **AppOwnsDataClient** application calls to the **UserLogin** endpoint of **AppOwnsDataWebApi** and passes the user's **LoginId** and **UserName**.
 This allows **AppOwnsDataWebApi** to